Tap the text to show or hide reading controls.

 “Grruaaah!”

-Just as the Armored Zombie raised a foot to snuff out its life, the order came down.
+The Armored Zombie raised a foot to stamp out the Orc’s life.

 “Stop.”

-The instant Yujin’s command landed, it pulled back the foot that had been about to crush the Orc’s head.
+The instant Yujin’s order landed, it drew back the foot that had been about to crush the Orc’s skull.

 Its aggression has increased.